GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 400|$.data: is missing but it is required |	Request JSON is empty 400|"$.requestType: does not have a value in the enumeration [archive_request, unarchive_request, publish_request, update_publish_request, cancel_request, uncancel_request]" ] |	Request Type must be valid for operation
 404|Please provide ueiDUNS	| Invalid ueiDUNS provided 401|Insufficient privileges to retrieve entity hierarchy profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
-401|Insufficient privilege?

 <p><small><a href="#">Back to top</a></small></p>